radwankakar/infrastructure/docs/how-we-work/private-ca.md

 ## Private Certificate Authority (CA) Background and Creation

-Details about the OHS Private CA can be found in the the ACM Portion of the AWS Console.
-The private CA was created using the [acmpca certificate authority](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acmpca_certificate_authority) terraform module.
+The OHS private CA was created using the [acmpca certificate authority](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acmpca_certificate_authority) terraform module.
 Note that as stated in the terraform module, a the manual step of installing the root CA certificate from the console is required to change the status of the CA from pending to active.
+This is a one time action that only has to be done when creating a new Private CA.

 ## Creating Certificate With Private CA

-Certificates can be created manually via the ACM console but the preference is via terraform.
+Certificates can be created manually via the ACM console but the preference is to create certificates via terraform when possible.
 An example of a certificate created with our private CA via terraform is below:

 ```
 resource "aws_acm_certificate" "cert_name" {